As the game is loading, check to see what you'll be up against. In the above image, you can see that I'll be facing Kalista

 Level 6: ECA & Early-Mid Game|

 If you do not hit level 6 first, be very cautious of the enemy bot lane.
 Like the level 2 power spike, level 6 is when ultimates are unlocked, ranging from AoE stuns to damage amplification to global heals.
 As you are in a duo lane, top and mid lane have most likely already hit 6, so you have to have a lot of respect for potential interference from other lanes.
+Solo laners reach level 6 around the time duo laners are level 4.
+This is because Experience is split between nearby champions, so solo laners get a lot more experience than each of the duo laners.
 So keep an eye out and if bot lane gets level 6 before you do, back right off to a safe distance from your opponents.
 You want to be a proactive player and reactive player - by this I mean you want to be able to predict plays and then react if they do happen.
+Put yourself in your opponent's shoes and guess what they would do - see yourself on low health?
+Guess what, the enemy sees that too.
 Anticipating trouble means you can force a fight to go the way you want - don't let yourself ever fight under their terms if you can help it.

 If you hit 6 first (or if you've backed up into a favourable position that is on your terms), be ready to engage.
 Skill a point into Enchanted Crystal Arrow

 and aim your cursor at the target who you’ve determined is the most valuable to disable.
-For instance, against a Soraka lane, killing Soraka is more beneficial as it allows you then to zone the enemy ADC.
+For instance, against a Soraka lane, killing Soraka is more beneficial as it allows you then to zone the enemy ADC, not just that, but Soraka can only heal allies, no herself.
 However, consider Janna - ulting Janna will not result in a kill, as once out of the stun, Janna will shield the ADC, not herself.
 You need to be prepared to capitalise on your stun landing - this means knowing your support can follow up with more CC and damage, and actually following up your engage with Volley

 and auto attacks.